Let's run through the key qualifications you need to succeed as a data analyst in Australia.

 Job Description

 Data analysts collect data, then transform and interpret it to identify patterns.
-They help organisations use data productively, for purposes such as guiding strategic decisions and identifying business trends.
+They help organisations use data productively, such as to guide strategic decisions and identify business trends.

 The role requires a strong foundation in statistics, mathematics, and computer modelling.
-Daily tasks involve gathering relevant data, using tools like SQL and Excel to analyse it, and presenting the findings to inform business strategies.
+Examples of daily tasks are to gather data, use tools like SQL and Excel to analyse it, and present the findings to inform business strategies.

 Data analysis skills are in high demand due to the proliferation of valuable digital information.
 Similar roles in the field include data scientist, business analyst, data engineer, business intelligence analyst, market research analyst, and data manager.